dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-appweb-and-httpmonitor/Readme.md

-# Deploy web application with http monitor
+# Deploy web application with an http monitor

 You will create an application detection rule with a web application configuration based on the `DomainName` and an http monitor based on the same configuration name.